The Arctic shorebird species where dads do all the parenting!

 The red phalarope and red-necked phalarope are both very approachable and prime candidates for a close encounter!
 Your expert naturalist guides will help you to identify both species as well as helping you to observe some of their fascinating behavior.

-Highlights where the Red Phalarope can be seen
+Spots where the Red Phalarope can be observed

 Ahlstrandodden and Bamsebu